 - Mental competence to make a decision

-Adult Survivors of Child Sexual Abuse
+Adult Survivors of Child Sexual Abuse in Florida

 Although child sexual abuse can be one event, many cases are ongoing for weeks, months, or years, during childhood.
 Fear of retaliation can prevent many victims from reporting abuse to an adult while it’s happening.
 In fact, researchers estimate at least 10 percent of victims never report abuse during childhood, but believe that up to one-third of all childhood sexual abuse cases go unreported.
 Studies also show that children who do talk about their abuse, only tell a friend near their own age.
 According to the Florida Council Against Sexual Violence (FCASV), only 8 percent of victims report sexual abuse to a professional during childhood.